Imran Khan loses no-trust vote, prime ministerial term comes to unceremonious end

 Following this, a meeting of the opposition's parliamentary group was called at the opposition leader's chamber.
 PML-N's Khawaja Saad Rafique, speaking in the NA after the adjournment, said that the speaker had promised that voting would be held after Iftar.

 Separately, the government sent a review petition to the apex court against its decision to set aside the deputy speaker's April 3 ruling.
-The petition, however, is yet to be filed since the officers of the court did not process it on receipt as they close early in Ramazan.
-According to the PTI's counsel Azhar Siddique, it will be processed on Monday.
+The petition, however, was yet to be filed since the officers of the court did not process it on receipt as they close early in Ramazan.
+According to the PTI's counsel Azhar Siddique, it would be processed on Monday.

 'Pakistan is a sovereign state'